 There are four standard strands of study for academy students to choose from:

 Life Sciences, Mathematics, Medical Science and Physical Science.

 Each strand has a specific course sequence; however, the first two years of study for academy students will be similar to allow students the opportunity to change or modify their program of study through their junior year.

-This past year students from the Math and Science academy participated in a field trip to GCC for the Science and Nursing Day as well as the Forensics Day.
+This past year, students from the Math & Science Academy participated in a field trip to Glendale Community College for the Science and Nursing Day as well as the Forensics Day.

-Saguaro attended the Health Science Day at Grand Canyon University.
-These ware students from our health science classes, HPA and our Math and Science Academy have interest in pursuing a career in health care and during this event they will learn from speakers working in various health-related career fields, attend human anatomy presentations, and participate in many other exciting activities!
+Saguaro students attended the Health Science Day at Grand Canyon University.
+Students from our health science classes, HPA and our Math & Science Academy who have an interest in pursuing a career in healthcare learned from speakers working in various health-related career fields and participated in many other exciting activities.

-Saguaro Math and Science Academy students attended a field trip to TGEN to learn about the cutting edge technology happening with the human genome.
+Saguaro's Math & Science Academy students attended a field trip to the Arizona State University Biodesign Institute.
+They also attended a field trip to the Translational Genomics Research Institute (TGEN) to learn about the latest technological advancements happening with the human genome.

 6250 N. 82nd Street

 Class of 2020

 6:30 – 7:30 pm